 4. Partner buyout for existing businesses

-When the business acquisition involves one or more partners purchasing the ownership stake of another partner or partners, the SBA requires that the purchasing party certify it has been actively involved in the business’s operations, and has been an owner, for at least the two years prior to the purchase.
+When the business acquisition involves one or more partners purchasing the ownership stake of another partner or partners, the SBA requires that the purchasing party certify it has been actively involved in the business’s operations and has been an owner, for at least two years prior to the purchase.

 In addition to these key points, the SBA has additional requirements regarding specifics such as the roles that sellers can and cannot play after the business is sold and that the seller must provide verifiable financial information.

 When you work with clients who are interested in purchasing existing small businesses using the SBA 7(a) loan program, contact your Prudent Lenders representative.
 We’re here to provide our oversight and expertise during the entire process to make it much easier for you and your borrower.